 Now, I’m grateful to have my own child, but one of the reasons I wanted to write this piece is to acknowledge the imprint we have on our nephews and nieces lives as something that can not be underestimated or trivialised.
 I know this because I remember all too well how much fulfilment and meaning I got from being an auntie before and after I had my own child.
 Either way, its importance never wavered.

-I also see the huge impact my sister has on my son.
-How he still says: “can we go to Auntie Rachel’s?” every Sunday, even at nearly 14 years old.
-How she can listen, talk to and validate him in a way few others can.
-And how, whenever he’s doing something important, she’ll drop everything to be there (I remember the whole family doing this for a three-minute gymnastics routine – it’s just how we are).
+I also see the huge impact my sister has on my daughter.
+How she still says: “can we go to Auntie Rachel’s?” every Sunday, even at nearly 14 years old.
+How she can listen, talk to and validate her in a way few others can.
+And how, whenever she’s doing something important, she’ll drop everything to be there (I remember the whole family doing this for a three-minute gymnastics routine – it’s just how we are).